 Boulders Beach Penguin Colony in a Wheelchair

 Boulders Beach is located near Simon’s Town, about 45 km south of Cape Town.
-It is home to a colony of African Penguins since the early 1980’s.
-The African Penguin (Spheniscus demersus) is an endangered species and is therefore very well protected in South Africa.
+The African Penguin (Spheniscus demersus) is an endangered species.
+Therefore it is very well protected in South Africa.
 Boulders Beach is part of the Table Mountain National Park.

 How to get there

 You can reach Simon’s Town by car in a fifty-minute drive, starting from Cape Town.
 There is a parking area with wheelchair parking lots on Seaforth Road.
 Just ask the guard, and he’ll show you where to park.
 From there, it is only a short walk to the entrance of the Penguin Colony viewing area.

 My Travel Tip: Come in the morning and don’t forget your sun protection.
 The South African sun is very strong – way stronger than the European sun!
 You’ll probably be hungry after visiting the cute penguins, so maybe you’d like to try the wheelchair accessible Seaforth restaurant with its beautiful terrace and great food which is located next to the parking!